-If your child is having academic, emotional or behavioural difficulties at school a Learning Assessment can be helpful because:
+If your child is having academic, emotional or behavioural difficulties at school a Learning Assessment (also called a PsychoEducational Assessment or a Neuropsychological Assessment) can be helpful because:

 - It helps determine what the problem is and why it is happening.